Texas desk · Mental health service user

 Find every Texas bill affecting your community

-CivicRadar matches Texas bills against your full community profile — not just mental health service user.
-LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
+CivicRadar matches Texas bills to your whole profile: mental health service user plus LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
 Free.
 No account.
 Stays on your device.
 Your rep needs to hear from you before the vote.

 Get my matched bills →